CraigDroke/Processor/README.md

 # Processor
 Computer Architecture Final Project

-This repo was created to store and colloboart on Verilog programming for our groups 32bit processor design project.
+This repo was created to store and collaborate on Verilog programming for our groups 32bit processor design project.

 For helpful information on Github and version control... https://www.edureka.co/blog/how-to-use-github/